Understanding Brain Networks: The DMN and TPN

 Neural Networks & ADHD

-For people with ADHD, the brain doesn’t always “switch gears” smoothly between the Default Mode Network and the Task Positive Network.
+For individuals with ADHD, the brain doesn’t always “switch gears” smoothly between the Default Mode Network and the Task Positive Network.
 Instead of one system turning off so another can fully turn on, both can stay active at the same time.
 It’s a bit like asking your child to listen to instructions while the TV is still playing in the background.
 They want to focus, but their brain is also busy with extra thoughts, ideas, and distractions that make it much harder to tune everything else out.

 This difference isn’t a flaw or a failure of the brain.
 In fact, a more active DMN is often associated with creativity, divergent thinking, and strong internal awareness.
 The challenge arises mainly in environments that demand sustained, narrow focus for long periods without flexibility.